windmill-labs/windmilldocs/docs/how-tos/0_self_host.md

 [`Caddyfile`][windmill-caddyfile]) and in a single command.

 [Caddy][caddy] takes care of managing the
-TLS certificate and the reverse proxy, Postgre of storage, Windmill-LSP provides editor intellisense.
+TLS certificate and the reverse proxy, Postgres of storage, Windmill-LSP provides editor intellisense.
 All managed by one [`docker-compose.yml`][windmill-docker-compose] file.